TheSmartnik/underfinedmethod/source/posts/active-job-in-retrospect.html.markdown

 title: ActiveJob In Retrospect
 date: 2018-07-12 14:11 UTC
-desc: ActiveJob's been around for almost 4 years now.
+desc: ActiveJob has been around for almost 4 years now.
 But was it a good idea in the first place?
 tags:

 ---